by Simon Ager

 There are some videos of the Music Society choir and the Bangor Community Choir:

-In August 2008 I did a course in Scottish Gaelic songs with Christine Primrose at Sabhal Mòr Ostaig, the Gaelic College on the Isle of Skye.
+In August 2008 I did a course in Scottish Gaelic songs with Christine Primrose at Sabhal Mòr Ostaig (SMO), the Gaelic College on the Isle of Skye.
 Within the space of a week we learnt over 30 songs even though most of the people in the group knew no Gaelic, so found the pronunication of the words quite tricky.
 My Gaelic wasn't fluent at the time, but I did know how to pronounce the words and could have a basic conversation.
-In August 2012 I went back to Sabhal Mòr Ostaig for a course in waulking songs (òrain luaidh) mouth music (puirt-à-beul) with Christine Primrose.
+In August 2012 I went back to SMO for a course in waulking songs (òrain luaidh) mouth music (puirt-à-beul) with Christine Primrose.
 My spoken Gaelic was also better by then and I was able to have more detailed conversations.
+I returned to SMO in August 2013 for a course in Gaelic Song and Traditions with Mary Ann Kennedy.

 I have taken part in a number of singing workshops with choir leaders from the UK, USA and Australia to learn songs from all over the world, as well as Handel's Messiah, Mozart's Requiem and Gregorian chants.
-I also take part in Joy of Singing, a small group singing class run by Pauline Down, conductor of the Bangor Community Choir.
+I have also taken part in Joy of Singing, a small group singing class run by Pauline Down, the former conductor of the Bangor Community Choir.

-From 2009 to 2011 I sang with Criw Bangor, the Bangor Welsh Learners Choir, which is made up of people who are studying or who have studied Welsh in Bangor at the University's School of Lifelong Learning.
+From 2009 to 2010 I sang with Criw Bangor, the Bangor Welsh Learners' Choir, which is made up of people who are studying or who have studied Welsh in Bangor at the University's School of Lifelong Learning.
 Although I haven't done a Welsh course there, I did do a Bangor University Welsh course at Nant Gwrtheyrn in 2008.
-The choir sings traditional Welsh folk songs and performs in eisteddfodau in North Wales, and also in the National Eisteddfod when it takes place in North Wales.
+The choir sings Welsh folk songs, and Welsh versions of other songs, and performs in eisteddfodau in North Wales, and also in the National Eisteddfod when it takes place in North Wales.
 In 2009 we won choral competitions at local eisteddfodau in Amlwch and Llandegfan, and at the National Eisteddfod in Bala.
 We also sang in Bangor Cathedral in December 2009.
 In May 2010 we came third in the choir competition at the Anglesey Eisteddfod in Llangefni.

 In March 2012 I starting writing songs, and was inspired to have a go after taking part in a poetry writing workshop.
 My first effort, The Elephant Song, in fact started as a poem, but later became a song.